bishal0922/Online-Ticketing-System-DBMS/ReadMe.txt

     Sqlite3 & DB Browser for SQLite - Creating the DB and writing/processing queries

 Contributions:
-Bishal Giri - Creating the ER Diagram
+Bishal Giri - Creating the ER Diagram, Turning in the project Subash Bhusal - Helping brainstrom ideas, Assisted in ER Diagram and collaborated on queries with Ahmed.
-Subash Bhusal -
 Mubtasim Ahmed Rakheen - Creating the DB and writing/processing queries